Denver’s Cliff May Enclave

 • Indoor lighting was planned and plentiful.
 While owners have changed the lighting in their homes over the years, May favored indirect lighting.
 He called for sconces pointing upward in dining areas and lighting at the soffits in kitchen and living areas.
 May wrote in a 1953 guide, “… this provides the secret to our good lighting by giving a ‘bounce light’ effect throughout the house.
 This type of lighting enhances the beauty and adds depth and enlarged appearance to the entire house.”

 • The flexible design of the homes allowed for variation in their orientation and placement on the lots.
-All homes more than one door that could be used as the front door.
+All homes have more than one door that could be used as the front door.

 • Taken together, Denver’s Cliff May homes created a new kind of streetscape.
 Unlike traditional housing nearby, May homes have varied setbacks from the street, which breaks the monotony of front yards that all have the same depth.
-In addition, all models, which ranged from two to four bedrooms and from 835 to 1350 square feet looked about the same size from the outside, so there was no “keeping up with the Joneses” sort of mentality, Stevens says.
+In addition, all models, which ranged from two to four bedrooms and from 835 to 1350 square feet, looked about the same size from the outside, so there was no “keeping up with the Joneses” sort of mentality, Stevens says.

 All of this was available for a cost of $11,000 to $18,000 in the 1950s.
 (Storm windows would add $300 to the cost.)
 When Stevens bought his home in 2004 the price of most Cliff May homes in Denver was below $200,000.
 Now, few are available for less than $500,000 and Cliff May custom homes in California may list for millions of dollars.